L-A-Sandhu/Efficient-Image-Classification/README.md

 ```

 ## Inception-Net
-In this section we will explain traning, testing and infrence steps for Inception Net. please follow the following commands
+This section explains traning, testing and infrence steps for Inception Net. please follow the following commands
 ```
 cd ../Inception_NET/
 ```
 ### Traning
+The model is fine tunned on cifar10 dataset.
+The model was earlier trained on imagenet dataset.
+The script automatically downloads the cifa10 dataset.
 ```
 python Inception-Net.py  --model_dir=<Location for saving model> --inp=<train , test or infer> --b_s=< Batch size> --e=<epoch>
 example command